randym/activeadmin-axlsx/README.md

 but for the most part just stays out of your way and adds a link next to the csv download for xlsx (Excel/numbers/Libre Office/Google Docs)

-git ls-files -- {test,spec,features}/*

 ![Screen 1](https://github.com/randym/activeadmin-axlsx/raw/master/screen_capture.png)

 Usage example:
-Simple add the following to your gemfile and you are good to go.
+Simply add the following to your Gemfile and you are good to go.
 All resource index views will now include a link for download directly to xlsx.